mo-khan98/7s-asn/README.md

    ```bash
    docker-compose up --build
    ```
-3. You can now access the frontend for the app at: [http://localhost:3000](http://localhost:3000).
-I have included some sample data in the app to play around with.
+3. You can now access the app at: [http://localhost:3000](http://localhost:3000)

-## Running the Tests
+# Running the Tests

-Run the following commands in terminal or powershell:
+I have already verified that all tests are passing (in case you are not able to run the tests yourself).
+To run them yourself follow these steps:

 ### Backend Tests
-While the docker containers are running, in a new terminal run:
+While the docker container is running:
 1. `docker-compose exec backend bash`
 2. `composer install`
 3. `vendor/bin/phpunit`